-15.1.
+16.1.
 Carter opening

 - 1 Loosen the lever fixing nut (1), release the spring (2) and remove the control lever (3). - 2 Position the engine on a stable support and remove the sparkplug.
-Bring the piston to the TDC (Top Dead Centre). - 3 Turn the engine upside down and place it with the shaft pointing upwards. - 4 Loosen the ten screws (4), retrieving the two centring pins (5), and remove the engine sump with the help of the levers in the two points indicated. - 5 Check the timing between the engine shaft and camshaft, partially removing the shim ring;
+Bring the piston to the TDC (Top Dead Centre). - 3 Turn the engine upside down and place it with the shaft pointing upwards. - 4 Unscrew the nine screws (4), recovering the two centring pins (5) and remove the engine sump with the help of levers. - 5 Check the timing between the engine shaft and camshaft, partially removing the shim ring;